akkartik/facebook-group-search/README.md

 Setup Elasticsearch locally

-## Do intial fetch / indexing of Facebook group posts
+## Do initial fetch / indexing of Facebook group posts
 Run ````coffee fetch_posts.coffee````

 As long as you leave the program, it'll fetch new posts/comments every